Biswas57/kaflow/README.md

     gradlew.bat build
     ```

-4. **Run the CLI**: After building, you can run the `TributaryCLI` using Gradle's run task:
+4. **Run the CLI**: After building, you can run the `ControllerCLI` using the Java command

     ```bash
-    ./gradlew run
+    java -cp build/classes/java/main tributary.cli.ControllerCLI
     ```

-    Alternatively, you can run the main class directly using the Java command:

-    ```bash
-    java -cp build/classes/java/main tributary.cli.TributaryCLI
-    ```

     Ensure the classpath points to the directory where your compiled classes are located.

-5. **Interact with the CLI**: Once the `TributaryCLI` is running, you can enter commands described in the follwoing section to interact with the Kaflow.
+5. **Interact with the CLI**: Once the `ControllerCLI` is running, you can enter commands described in the follwoing section to interact with the Kaflow.

 ### CLI Commands and Usability Testing
 To run usability tests on this library I needed to develop a way to interact with tributaries, producers, and consumers via a command line interface.
-To do so, I coded a wrapper class called `TributaryCLI` that allows the user to input commands that create, modify, and interact with a Kaflow system.
+To do so, I coded a wrapper class called `ControllerCLI` that allows the user to input commands that create, modify, and interact with a Kaflow system.

 <table>
   <tr>